Chart Color Schemes

 Weston has a typical household mix, with a fairly typical median household size

-Family households constitute 71.3% of all households, including 32.8% couples with children, 27.7% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 28.7%, with lone person households at 25.8% and group households making up 3.1%.
+Family households account for 71.3% of all households, including 32.8% that are couples with children, 27.7% that are couples without children, and 9.6% that are single parent families.
+Non-family households constitute the remaining 28.7%, with lone person households at 25.8% and group households comprising 3.1% of the total.
 The median household size is 2.5 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households